-In America, heart disease is the number one killer, but the good news is heart disease is largely preventable.
+In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 Even if you have a predisposition for certain kinds of heart disease, there are ways to reduce your risk.
 A lot of it depends on your lifestyle: what you’re eating, your level of activity and the amount of stress that’s in your life.